|

 going on in evolution looks so much like what goes on in development

-that it makes evolution distinguishable from development only in scale.
+that it makes evolution distinguishable from development only by scale.

 The Extended Synthesis plants a mastodon smack-dab in the

-middle of the room of evolutionary theory, because it forces the theory
+middle of the drawing room of evolutionary theory, because it forces the theory

 to face up to the ontogenetic concept of life cycle, with all of its teleological/programmatic